-The following seven position are, to me and many other professional guitarists, the most important.
-It's essential that you learn them in and out if you want to master jazz guitar scales :
+The following seven positions are, to me and many other professional guitarists, the most important ones.
+It’s essential that you learn them in and out if you want to master jazz guitar scales:

 Let’s play the above mentioned positions in G major.
 I like that key because it lays well on the fretboard and the “string-finger” identifiers makes sense.